Solution-Management/CtrlVAF/CtrlVAF/CtrlVAF/Validation/README.md

 ### Child Configurations

-The custom validator class can also be initialized with any class that can be found somewhere in the configuration tree.
+The CustomValidator class's TConfig argument can also be any class that can be found somewhere in the configuration tree.
 For example:

 ```c#
 [DataContract]